Sticky chicken with help from ripe fresh peach and peach ale. Screams summer and comes together in a flash.

 - 12 oz peach ale (peach saison or kolsch recommended) or substitute with peach juice

 - 1 peach, peeled, flesh grated

 - 1 tbsp corn starch + 2 tbsp cold water, mixed, for a slurry

 - 2 green onions, finely chopped for garnish and/or a tarragon sprig

-- Add the grated peach and the honey and simmer for another 5 minutes.
+- Add the grated peach and the honey, stir and let reduce again, about 4-5 more minutes.